sasakiyori/gluttonous-snake/README.md

 Rust language version of Gluttonous Snake.
 Developed by bevy engine.

-New to rust and bevy, and try hard to be used to `ECS` :)
+## How to play

+- Just run `cargo run`.
+- If you want to build a wasm target and play this game on the web, you can run `zx wasm.mjs` and then open `http://127.0.0.1:8080` to enjoy it.

 ## Implementations